Electrical Defect Notice

 An electrical defect notice is a notice issued to homeowners indicating that their electrical installations do not comply with the safety standards and needs to be corrected by an electrical technician.

-If you are a homeowner and your electricity connection does not meet the safety standards and regulations set out by the NSW government, then chances are you’ll receive an electrical defect notice to notify you of so.
+If you are a homeowner and your electricity connection does not meet the safety standards and regulations set out by the NSW government, then chances are you’ll receive an electrical defect notice.
 The notice you’ll receive usually contains details regarding defects that have been identified by authorities such as Ausgrid and Energy Endeavour on your overhead or private powerlines.

 You’ll have 21 days to repair the defects outlined in the notice.
 It is imperative to note that failure to do so can potentially result in your electrical connections being disconnected from your property.